a spacer

 Using my vehicle and trailer was not part of the original agreement, my involvement was supposed to be limited to being the money-guy.
 We split the cost of the gas 50/50, but nothing was offered for vehicle wear and tear (and we spent a lot time on the road, probably in the neighbourhood of 5,000 kms).

-We moved a lot of Canadian Classic Fish Fry that summer.
-I was surprised how well it sold and impressed by how much the customers loved the products.
+We moved a lot of Canadian Classic Fish Fry products that summer.
+I was surprised how well it sold and impressed by how much the customers loved the stuff.
 I began to hope this endeavour might work out after all.

-Al was always going on about how important trust is and how his "previous business partner" (Don Harris of Sebastian's Fine Foods) had left him with a pile of debts and good old honorable Al was making sure everyone would get paid.
+Al was always going on about how important trust is and how his "previous business partner" (Don Harris of Sebastian's Fine Foods, which was based in Westfort) had left him with a pile of debts and good old honorable Al was making sure everyone would get paid.
 As time went on I began wondering if the "woe is me" story I was hearing had the names reversed and maybe it was Don Harris who might have been the victim.

 FYI: I had an interesting chat with Don at a much later date.
 It turns out that Don's experiences and financial losses in connection with Al Sebastian's Canadian Classic Fishfry plans were much worse than mine.
 Don was definitely the victim from their association.